New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New England and its opponents have combined for 39.5 points or more only once this season.
+- New England has combined with its opponents to put up more than 39.5 points just one time this season.

 - In 75% of Houston's games this season (3/4), the teams combined to score more than Sunday's over/under of 39.5.